arun200011/22122013-MDS273L-JAVA/LAB-3/README__lab3.md

-NAME:ARUN REGHUNATHAN
+#NAME:ARUN REGHUNATHAN
-EMAIL:arun.reghunathan@msds.christuniversity.in
+#EMAIL:arun.reghunathan@msds.christuniversity.in
-REG NO:22122013
+3REG NO:22122013

 Todays Lab Create a java program, that stores the details of a student (Name, Register Number, Email, Class, Department).
 You can use a two-dimensional array to store the details.
 HINT: String arr[] = {{"Alwin","1847207","alwin@christ.in","MCA","Computer Science"},